naruto-unison/naruto-unison/README.md

 snare n = sum [x | Snare x <- Ninja.effects n]
 ```

 This function does exactly what it looks like: sums up all effects with the `Snare Int`  constructor.
-Pattern matching inside list comprehensions is another distinguishing feature of Haskell. `Snare` happens to be a unary constructor; other constructors in the `Effect` sum type have multiple arguments, and they can be matched just as easily.
+Haskell makes it easy and legible to pattern match against a union type within a list comprehension, as in the larger domain of all effects. `Snare` happens to be a unary constructor; other constructors in the `Effect` union type have multiple arguments, and they can be matched just as easily.

 #### Monads